LIMUNIMI/ContextAwareAMT/README.rst

 ..         )
 ..       )

 #.
-After each training, you will find a checkpoint file in the `models` directory
+After each training, you will find a few checkpoint files in the relative directory directory; find the most recent one with ``ls -l``

 ----